radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 Figure 31: Add Filter Dialog Box

-7. To enter an additional filter, click the Add Rule button.
+7. To enter an additional filter, click Add Rule.
 You can choose to either use an AND or OR condition.
 The example below uses an OR condition.
 For example, if “Operations Manager” were entered in the Condition 2 column for the Contact Title attribute, the results would include information where Contact Title = Service Manager OR Contact Title = Operations Manager AND Country = United States Therefore, all service and operation managers in the United States are included in the virtual view at runtime.

 ![Additional Condition for Filter](Media/Image4.32.jpg)